simp/simp-doc/docs/help/Public_Resources.rst

    * Announcements about changes to the SIMP environment

- * `SIMP Security List`_
+ * `SIMP Security List`_ (security@simp-project.com)

-   * A post-only list for alerting the SIMP team to security issues
+   * A post-only alias for alerting the SIMP team to security issues
+   * Use GPG Key `214BCB69`_ if you would like to encrypt messages
+   * If members of the U.S. Government wish to report a Security issue, please send a message to this alias indicating that you wish to file a report over official channels and someone will contact you with further instructions.

 Bug Tracking
 ------------